Emulator Issues #4635

 Btw what happened to the revision numbers?
 I can't understand anything with that sort of alphabetical versions, not to tell the "invisible" revisions with missing links that don't even show on the changes log...are these dev-only revisions?

-#58 Updated by arturbc93 about 8 years ago
+#58 Updated by arturbc93 over 8 years ago

 I liked of the texcache-rewrite, but was removed due to some bugs that was causing, but instead could add this method with the current, depending on the game that the User can choose what works better.
 Well that could give a 2nd chance, because in games with Miis, it works at full speed without losing face, I compared the r7719 EFB Virtual with GLSL-master_3.0-294 and the 3.0-306 with EFB to RAM, but the r7719 works up to 3x more fast than the others, without lose the faces of Miis or if the same speed with EFB to texture, the GLSL-master_3.0-294 and the 3.0-306 lose the faces of Miis or the shadows in Lost in Shadow, tested with the games Wii Sports, Wii Sports Resorts, Wii Play, Wii Music, Wii Party, Mario & Sonic at the Olympic Games, Mario Kart Wii, Lost in Shadow, etc.